caslabuiowa/OptimalBezierTrajectoryGeneration/README.md

+# NOTICE

+This library has been migrated to https://github.com/caslabuiowa/BeBOT.

 # BezierTrajectory

 The purpose of this repository is to build a library that can be used to generate optimal trajectories, states and control inputs for autonomous vehicles using Bernstein polynomials.